 The aim of this course is to acquaint students with the basics of Stata (and its use for applied economics), and the basics of Pyhton (to work on webscraping tasks).
 The course will be mostly focused on micro-econometrics.
-Topics to be covered in the first semester (Gagliarducci) include: dataset management, descriptive statistics, graphics, loops, linear regression, instrumental variable models (IV), panel data models, event-study analysis, regression discontinuity (RD).
+Topics to be covered in the first semester (Gagliarducci) include: dataset management, descriptive statistics, graphics, loops and macros, linear regression, instrumental variable models (IV).
 Topics to be covered in the second semester (Rovigatti) include: scraping standard websites, extracting usable information and storing it in machine-readable format.

 Course prerequisites and material